cagriiasan/CNNHome-Partition/README.md

 # CNNHome-Partition by Çağrı Asan
 This project aims to develop a CNN-based model for predicting certain parts of a house.
 By leveraging the power of Convolutional Neural Networks (CNNs), the model will be trained on a dataset of house images annotated with different room labels.
-The goal is to accurately segment and predict the various sections of a house, such as the living room, kitchen, bedroom, and bathroom.
+The goal is to accurately segment and predict the various sections of a house, such as the frontal, kitchen, bedroom, and bathroom.

 Please dont delete the folders!